ColeFrancis/ColeFrancis/Chip8/README.md

 ## Final notes

-This project has been finished and I do not intend to return to add features, except to fix any bugs
+This project has been finished and I do not intend to return to add features, except to fix any bugs.